 I remember when I first started reading about cryptocurrencies.
 I did what I often do when I investigate a new topic, I fired up Reddit and started browsing.

 I was back-and-forth on Google every other word.
 So much to learn.
 So much I didn't understand.

 Then, it hit me.
 Most non-geeks (and, most likely, a few semi-geeks) must feel the same with chatbots.
 So,I thought to myself, let's save everyone's time and compile a handy chatbot glossary.

-I will start with the obvious.
-At the moment, it is 19 terms that should be part of everyone's chatbot vocabulary.
+I have organised it in alphabetical order.
 If you feel like something is missing, feel free to ping me on Twitter.
 I will keep this up to date.

 A chatbot is a computer program you can talk to.
 You can engage in a conversation with a chatbot using a text or voice interface.
 Some, but not all, chatbots use a form of artificial intelligence.